zweilosec/Infosec-Notes/os-agnostic/ssh-and-scp.md

 ### SSH Keys

-SSH keys are a secure way to authenticate to remote systems as a second authentication factor, or without using passwords.
+SSH keys are a secure way to authenticate to remote systems, either as a second authentication factor or as a replacement for passwords.
+Below is a guide to generating, using, and managing SSH keys effectively.

 #### Generating SSH Keys